aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 ### Step 2: Configure Rasterization Options (Save CAD as PDF)

-Set up the rasterization parameters that control how the CAD data is rendered into the PDF.
-You can adjust page size, layout, and optionally enable 3‑D entity processing.
+`RasterizationOptions` class defines how the CAD data is rasterized, including page size, DPI, and whether 3‑D entities are rendered.

 ```csharp
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();